 We don’t yet have a plausible answer to this question.
 But we can only hope that AR and VR work combined with the human intellect in the future to help people develop a better, higher-quality life.

 After all, technology must be there to venerate us and not slay us.

 The cost of developing augmented and virtual reality applications in healthcare depends entirely on the type of service it offers to its patients and practitioners.
 An app with more complex services will take more development time and will cost more.

 For starters, you would require a backend part (developer-visible part) for developing the frontend part (consumer-visible part) of the app.
 Then the UI designer designs its overall appearance.
-The app owner would require a panel for module control, integration with third parties, such as Payment Modes, Google Maps, etc.
+The app owner would require a panel for module control, and integration with third parties, such as Payment Modes, Google Maps, etc.

 Thus, the cost of developing on-demand augmented and virtual reality applications in healthcare would range anywhere between 40000 – 200000 USD for development alone.

 The lack of access to advanced technology, 5G networks, 5G-enabled devices, and high-speed internet serves as a major barrier in the use of VR/ AR medical apps and services.
 Nonetheless, this new-age market is still forging ahead and expanding at an impressive pace.
 Looking at the rise of AR/ VR/ IoT compatible devices, this tech will soon be a mainstay in every sector- including healthcare.

 Virtual and Augmented Reality healthcare applications will be able to mimic the mind and body pretty well sooner or later- providing scientists with a better scope of research and experimentation.
 Augmented and virtual reality used in the medical field is a hot area of interest that keeps gaining momentum.
 And it wouldn’t be too much at our end to expect more groundbreaking benefits and positive changes soon!